gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 What we would normally expect is that i would be 1, 2, 3, but then we get all 3s!

-So, what's happening under the hood is that the console.log is not actually being executed inside the for loop, so by the time we start running the console.log of the functions, the value of i has reached 3.
+So, what's happening under the hood is that the console.log is not being executed inside the for loop, so by the time we start running the console.log of the functions, the value of i has reached 3.

 So, in this case, we still have the i variable in memory but it's not holding the values that we were expecting.